 - A user account with RDP access permissions on the Windows VM.

-Before accessing the Windows VM, ensure RDP is enabled:
+Before accessing the VM remotely, RDP must be enabled:

 - Log in to your Windows VM.

-- Open Settings > System > Remote Desktop.
+- Navigate to Settings > System > Remote Desktop.

 xFreeRDP is available in most Linux distributions’ repositories.
 Install it using the package manager of your Linux distribution: